yurimacena/Banking_System_in_Python/README.md

-# Sistema bancário em Python
+# Banking System in Python
-Sistema bancário fictício usando Python.
+A simple banking system for an unreal bank.